tegon/traktflix/README.md

 This product uses the TMDb API but is not endorsed or certified by TMDb. <br>
 This product uses the Trakt.tv API.

+[tegon](https://github.com/user/tegon) is the original developer of this extension.
+Since it was not having many updates in the past year and was also removed from the Chrome store, I took it upon myself to work on it and finally port it to Firefox.

 [LICENSE](LICENSE)